Executive Summary – Energy Retailers Q1 2025

 Agent Mastery

 This evaluates the quality and professionalism of frontline service.
-It includes how well energy staff greet, listen, explain plan options, handle moving enquiries, and support switching decisions – along with empathy, clarity, and overall service delivery.
+It includes how well retail energy call centre agents greet, listen, explain plan options, handle moving enquiries, and support switching decisions – along with empathy, clarity, and overall service delivery.
 It’s a direct measure of agent capability during high-value conversations.

 Learn more about the Australian Contact Centre CX Standards that power these assessments.